-However, Mr Collins did not go so far as to oppose the idea of holding a snap general election later in the year: “An election would only take place if parliament cannot sustain itself.
+Mr Collins did not go so far as to oppose the idea of holding a snap general election later in the year: “An election would only take place if parliament cannot sustain itself.
 If this happens, then a general election must take place.”

-The Conservative MP had previously written to co-founder of Facebook Mark Zuckerberg, requesting that he travel to Westminster personally to answer questions from MPs.
+The Conservative MP had previously written to co-founder of Facebook Mark Zuckerberg, requesting that he travel personally to Westminster to answer questions from MPs.
 So far, Mr Zuckerberg has not accepted this request.

 “Mark Zuckerberg is ultimately responsible for what is going on inside Facebook,” Collins told Cherwell.